svx/mr.publisher/README.md

 # mr.publisher

-a tool to build and publish documentation to docs.plone.org
+a tool to build and publish documentation

 ## Features